coursesproject/courses/README.md

 ## Similar projects
-Courses is far from the only tool for publishing learning resources and scientific material to the web. `Courses` has a very distinct approach and a distinct set of goals.
-The following comparison might be helpful if you need help to decide between the tools.
+Courses is far from the only tool for publishing learning resources and scientific material to the web.
+Depending on your use case, these tools may be more appropriate for you.

+Choose `courses` if you
+- Value automatic and almost instantaneous rebuilds for watching changes live.
+- Write material that contains exercises that will benefit from automated testing and handling of solutions.
+- Want a simple binary that just work and has no dependency on environment setup or other tools.
+- Want an all-in-one tool for publishing your work. `courses` is not
+- Can accept using a very new, likely unstable and definitely unsupported project.

+Choose Jupyterbook or Quarto if you
+- Mainly work with the Python or R ecosystems and don't want to meddle with HTML and templates
+- Just want to get your notebooks onto the web
+- Need integration with Jupyterhub
+- Need mature interactive components in your content

 ### Jupyterbook
 This project focuses highly on tight integration with the Jupyter Notebook ecosystem and formats.
 It is especially great for allowing interaction with notebooks using existing technologies like JupyterHub.
-It uses sphinx as a back-end which may be a positive or negative depending on your requirements.
-The custom markdown syntax it supports (`myst-markdown`) has many convenient features but is incompatible with regular Jupyter Notebook editors (like VSCode and JupyterLab).
+It is a quite mature project built on a very mature foundation including Sphinx for document handling and of course Jupyter for interactivity.
+However, the huge amount of features it supports makes it much more complex than something like `courses`.
 Because the entire project is built in Python, building is slow.
 Additionally, there's no convenient automatic reload function.

 ### Quarto

 ### Static-site generators (e.g. Hugo, Jekyll)
 These tools are very generic and allow for customization of almost every aspect of the published webpage.
-However, they don't support the Jupyter Notebook format directly.
-It is of course possible to use a conversion tool like `jupytext` to generate Markdown from your `.ipynb` files.
+Hugo is also very fast and widely used.
+However, these tools don't support Jupyter Notebooks or interactive content in general (at least not directly) and they also have no support for automated tests or exercise handling.

+I heavily considered creating `courses` as an extension to one of these systems but ultimately chose not to because of how much complexity and clutter the extra pre- and post-processing would add.